NastasiaKovalchuk/NastasiaKovalchuk/README.md

 ### 👩‍💻 I’m currently learning:

-TypeScript (the first experience with TS was in project https://github.com/NastasiaKovalchuk/pals-in-Europe.
+- TypeScript (the first experience with TS was in project https://github.com/NastasiaKovalchuk/pals-in-Europe.
 This one was completed in 10 days by 3 authors)
+- SQL

 ### Contacts: